WebDevStudios/wp-search-with-algolia/README.txt

 Follow along with the changelog on [GitHub](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

+= 2.13.1 =
+* No code changes.
+* Updated: reduced minimum WP version to return compatibility with ClassicPress

 = 2.13.0 =
 * Updated: Bundle Autocomplete 1.x as an available update.
 Not set to default.
 * Updated: revises and updates Admin UI AJAX responses.